 Compare between similar products

-First up is NewRetro.Net, a synth-wave streetwear brand founded in 2011.
+First up for polls for Instagram is NewRetro.Net, a synth-wave streetwear brand founded in 2011.
 Its products appeal to an audience that is interested in retro 80’s-style Miami clothing and aesthetics.
 NewRetro.Net uses polls extensively in its Instagram marketing with great success.

 NewRetro.Net often creates this kind of poll comparing between similar products it sells.
 What takes these polls to the next level is that the Story is shoppable—as you can see from the “4 products” link below the poll.

 Content like this shows that having clever ways to engage a very clear target audience and encouraging them to shop doesn’t need to be complicated.